jaridmargolin/.bash/README.md

 # _bash

-Handy bash shell aliases and functions that I've written/collected over the years
+Handy bash shell aliases and functions that I've written/collected over the years.

 # To Install

-Just clone this repository into some directory, and then source it in your `.bash_aliases` or `.bash_profile` file

-    . /path/to/repo/all.sh

-If you only want specific file, say just the utility functions:

-    . /path/to/repo/util.sh
+Clone/Download the repo to your desired location.
+Navigate to directory and run `_install`.
+The source code for `_install` is very simple.
+Take a look if you would like to see what is happening behind the scenes.

+**note**: The `_install` script will create a symlink from the repo `.bash_profile` to `~/.bash_profile`.
+If you have a pre existing `~/.bash_profile` rename it to `~/.bash_user.sh`.